marvelm/telegram-relay/README.md

 # telegram-relay

 `telegram-relay` forwards messages from the Telegram Bot API.
-The relay will continously retrieve updates from the API and push json [Message](https://core.telegram.org/bots/api#message)s through sockets connected to
+The relay will continously retrieve updates from the API and push JSON messages to `localhost:9001`.
-`localhost:9001`.
 It will automatically route messages depending on the sender of the message.
+`telegram-relay` will make sure that a sender is always associated with a single listener.

 ### Usage